Are you looking for the ultimate Curacao Travel Guide? Then I got you covered!

 According to Curacao officials, there are roughly 38 different beaches on the island, and I most definitely believe that.
 Wherever you go on this island, you will be able to find beautiful small bays tucked away and endless white sandy beaches.

 Choosing which beaches to go to can be quite a challenge.
-I have compiled a list of my favorite beaches, especially suitable for couples and honeymooners for this ultimate Curacao travel guide!
+I have compiled a list of my favorite beaches.
+They are all suitable for couples, honeymooners and young people looking for a nice place to relax for this ultimate Curacao travel guide!

 Playa Porto Mari